Douchebag: The White Racial Slur We’ve All Been Waiting For

 First of all, everyone knows that saying anything overtly racist in front of strangers is totally taboo.
 So the inhibitions to participation in this insane activity are already pretty great.
 Even so, most of these kids are not new to conversations about race; the majority of them are students of color, including loads of junior college transfers, student parents, vets, and a smattering of white kids, mostly freshmen.
 Of course some are just scared of speaking in front of so many people, no matter what the topic.

 So I cajole a few of them into “Cracker” and “Red Neck.”
 We can usually get to “Hillbilly” or “Trailer Trash” or “White Trash,” possibly even “Peckerwood,” before folks recognize the “Cletus the slack-jawed yokel” pattern of class discrimination here.
-And being that we are at a top ranked west coast university, not only do we all share basic middle class aspirations, but we can feel pretty safe in the fact that there are no “Red Necks” here to insult.

 The 60s era black nationalist terms come out next, usually from one of the all too few black male students in the room, sometime from a student athlete.
 “Honky!”
 This gets a chuckle from the class, after all, it is a funny word to say out loud.
 “Whitey” and its weak hip hop variant “Wigger” are voiced to more giggles.
 The black power aggression of “look out whitey” are only a memory of a failed black militancy that has lost its pinch.